sadimanna/fasterrcnn-project-demo/README.md

 duplicated_from: sadimanna/fasterrcnn-project-demo
 ---

-# Faster RCNN Demo with Web App using Hugging Face Spaces
+# MobileNet-SSD Object Detection Demo with Web App using Hugging Face Spaces